danielgtaylor/python-betterproto/docs/index.rst

 Welcome to betterproto's documentation!
 =======================================

 betterproto is a protobuf compiler and interpreter.
-It was written for the modern age making use of Python 3.6+ features to generate readable, understandable and idiomatic Python code.
+It improves the experience of using Protobuf and gRPC in Python, by generating readable, understandable, and idiomatic Python code, using modern language features.

 Features:
 ~~~~~~~~~

-**Protobuf 3 & gRPC code generation**

-- Both binary & JSON serialization built-in
+- Generated messages are both binary & JSON serializable

-**Python 3.6+ making use of:**

-- Enums
-- Dataclasses
-- ``async``/``await`` with gRPC stubs
-- Timezone-aware ``datetime`` and ``timedelta`` objects
+- Messages use relevant python types, e.g. ``Enum``, ``datetime`` and ``timedelta`` objects
+- ``async``/``await`` support for gRPC Clients
-- Relative imports
+- Relative imports, mocking protobuf package structure
-- Mypy type checking
+- Mypy type checkable with full type annotations
+- Modern idiomatic python naming conventions

 Contents:
 ~~~~~~~~~